zenio/festline.github.io/_pages/roadmap.md

  - A2.
 Beating baselines in Alice & Medium competitions
  - A3.
 Decision trees, random forest, and gradient boosting.
 Beating baseline in  the “flight delays” competition
  - A4.
 Time series analysis with Python
- - A5.
-Vowpal Wabbit

-If stuck with assignments, check course [video lectures](video).
+If stuck with assignments, check course [video lectures](lectures).

 # Kaggle Inclass Competition "Alice"